KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. found 'electron-rebuild' in file `installation.md`: Replace it with `@electron/rebuild`
 5. found 'electron-rebuild' in file `troubleshoot.md`: Replace it with `@electron/rebuild`
 6. found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
-7. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-8. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
+7. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`

 ## [MMM-bergfex.at by FatTony404](https://gitlab.com/FatTony404/MMM-bergfex)